PatrikCavina/triangle-rain/README.md

 # Triangle Rain

-I created this project a while back when I was feeling inspired and had some free time.
-This repository represents, in my opinion, a small piece of digital art.
+I created this project some time ago when I was feeling inspired and had some free time.
+This project produces a shower of inverse triangles in pure vanilla JS.

 You can customize the number of triangles/particles directly from the code.
 The code should be readable enough, but if it's not, feel free to ask questions, submit pull requests, or whatever you prefer 😸.